Astera Labs Options Trading: A Deep Dive into Market Sentiment

-Whales with a lot of money to spend have taken a noticeably bearish stance on Astera Labs.
+Investors with a lot of money to spend have taken a bullish stance on Astera Labs (NASDAQ:ALAB).

-Looking at options history for Astera Labs (NASDAQ:ALAB) we detected 43 trades.

-If we consider the specifics of each trade, it is accurate to state that 27% of the investors opened trades with bullish expectations and 53% with bearish.

 |Symbol